sequelize/sequelize/docs/manual/other-topics/typescript.md

   }
 );

+// You can also define modules in a functional way interface NoteAttributes {
+  id: number;
+  title: string;
+  content: string;
+}

+// You can also set multiple attributes optional at once type NoteCreationAttributes = Optional<NoteAttributes, 'id' | 'title'>;

-// And with a functional approach defining a module looks like this const Note: ModelDefined<NoteAttributes, NoteCreationAttributes> = sequelize.define(
+// And with a functional approach defining a module looks like this const Note: ModelDefined<
+  NoteAttributes,
+  NoteCreationAttributes
+> = sequelize.define(
   'Note',
   {
     id: {